hacker-works/hacker-works.github.io/index.md

 ### 9. Taste & Aesthetics

-The aesthetic quality of out work at [hacker.works](/about) is integral to the usefulness of our work, and on the effect it has on our clients and colleagues and their well-being.
+The aesthetic quality of our work at [hacker.works](/about) is integral to the usefulness of our work, and on the effect it has on our clients and colleagues and their well-being.

 ### 10. Childlike Minds